 So we got impatient.
 In 2010, we quit our jobs to make movies the way we remembered, the way that got us dreaming about becoming filmmakers in the first place.

 We also knew that those fans, peppered across the globe, were important.
-For the first time, those who made movies could have an honest, close relationship with the people who watched them in a real, concrete way.
+For the first time, those who made movies could have an honest, close, and concrete relationship with the people who watched them.
 So we were open and transparent: we made detailed behind-the-scenes showing the filmmaking process, we revealed how we pulled off visual effects magic tricks, and we invited those who enjoyed our work to join us and share in the passion of creation.

 Which brings us to the future.

-We’re neck deep in development on some very exciting projects–from huge movies and television shows–but our mission has not changed one iota.
+We’re neck-deep in development on some very exciting projects but our mission has not changed one iota.
 That is:

 We are more than just a place to watch videos.
 (There are plenty of those on the internet.)
-RocketJump is just as much about our community, where behind-the-scenes, forums, and livestreams invite our fans in to share in our passion for our work.
+RocketJump is just as much about our community, where behind-the-scenes, forums, and live streams invite our fans to share in our passion.

 This is who we are.
-For all of those who have found us throughout the years–from our videos about cats and rollercoasters, to our series like VGHS and RocketJump: The Show–welcome.
+For all of those who have found us throughout the years–whether through our early videos about cats and rollercoasters or our series like VGHS and RocketJump: The Show–welcome.

 Enjoy your stay.
 We hope you will be equally entertained and surprised by what we have in store!